publiccodenet/about/organization/roadmap.md

 # Roadmap

 This roadmap serves as a model for how we're developing, growing and scaling our organization.
+It is defined and approved by the board of directors.

 ## Growing the public code ecosystem